-Drain the old oil shortly after running the Volkswagen, (so it will still be at operating temperature) by removing the magnetic drain plugs.
-Refill with 51/2 pints of hypoid oil.
-Walt a few minutes until oil has settled, then fill to capacity.
+When the old oil has been drained, the transmission case is refilled with 51/z pints of hypoid oil.
+Wait a few minutes until oil has settled then fill to capacity.
+The oil should be level with the edge of the filter hole.